-This version of Table 1 includes the five states that, as of the last update, have enacted passthrough entity (PTE)-level income taxes in response to the TCJA's \$10,000 limit on SALT deductions by individual taxpayers.3 Connecticut was the first state to enact legislation designed to use PTEs as an indirect means to circumvent the so-called SALT cap, and was boldly touted as
+The latest version of Table 1 includes the seven states that, since the last update, have enacted passthrough entity level income taxes in response to the TCJA's \$10,000 limitation on state and local tax deductions by individual taxpayers.
+Connecticut was the first state to enact legislation expressly designed to use PTEs as an indirect means to circumvent the so-called SALT cap.
+Retroactive to tax years beginning on or after January 1, 2018, LLCs and LLPs are subject to a 6.99 percent PTE tax on their net income.
+Connecticut's tax mandates that PTEs pay the income tax at the entity level.4 The owners of the PTE receive a not quite corresponding credit (now reduced to 87.5 percent) against their Connecticut income tax liability.

-Wisconsin was the second state to enact an avowed SALT deduction cap workaround in the nature of a PTE tax.
+Wisconsin was the second state to enact an avowed SALT cap workaround in a PTE tax.
 For tax years beginning on or after January 1, 2019, some PTEs may elect to be taxed at the entity level, at the corporate tax rate of 7.9 percent.
-As the accompanying tables indicate, three other states have followed suit, each with an elective PTE tax regime: Oklahoma, Louisiana, and, most recently, Rhode Island.
+As the accompanying tables indicate, six other states have followed suit, each with an elective (versus a Connecticut-style mandatory) PTE tax regime: Wisconsin, Oklahoma, Louisiana, Rhode Island, New Jersey, and most recently, Maryland.
+Unfortunately, no two PTE tax snowflakes are alike.

 A similar elective workaround bill (S.B.
-1170) passed both Michigan's legislative houses but was vetoed by then-Gov. Rick Snyder on December 28, 2018, with a warning of a likely IRS challenge if the bill were enacted into law.
-Then California Gov. Jerry Brown also vetoed a bill in 2018 designed to circumvent the federal SALT deduction cap by a different means, but with a similar veto message.
-In March, Michigan Gov. Gretchen Whitmer (D) introduced her own version of a PTE tax, H.B.
-4781, but this version is mandatory.
-As of September 3, the bill was pending.
+1170) passed Michigan's House of Representatives and Senate but was vetoed by then-Gov. Rick Snyder on December 28, 2018, with a warning of a likely IRS challenge if the bill were enacted.
+Former California Gov. Jerry Brown also vetoed a bill in 2018 designed to circumvent the federal SALT deduction cap by a different means.
+In March 2019 Michigan Gov. Gretchen Whitmer (D) introduced her own version of a PTE tax, H.B.
+4781, but this version was mandatory, and (we understand) partly because of the lack of the option, the bill eventually died.